The Impact of Data Distribution on Q-learning with Function Approximation: Assessing the Impact of Data Distribution in Offline RL

 \subsection{Discussion}

 This section experimentally assessed the impact of different data distribution properties in the performance of offline $Q$-learning algorithms with function approximation, showing that the data distribution greatly impacts algorithmic performance.
-Our results suggest that: (i) high entropy data distributions are well-suited for learning in an offline manner; and (ii) a certain degree of data diversity (data coverage) and data quality (closeness to distributions induced by optimal policies) are jointly desirable for robust offline learning.
+In summary, our results show that: (i) high entropy data distributions are well-suited for learning in an offline manner; (ii) a certain degree of data diversity (data coverage) is desirable for offline learning; and (iii) a certain degree of data quality (closeness to distributions induced by optimal policies) is desirable for offline learning.

+Finding (i) is aligned with the discussion in Sec.~\ref{sec:the_data_distribution_matters:theoretical_bounds}: in the absence of detailed information regarding the underlying MDP, high entropy distributions contribute to high coverage over the state-action space, thus yielding bounded concentrability coefficients (an assumption widely adopted by the works surveyed in Sec.~\ref{sec:the_data_distribution_matters:theoretical_bounds}).
+However, as our experiments in Sec.~\ref{sec:experimental_results:closeness_to_opt_policy} show, full coverage (equivalent to having bounded concentrability coefficients) is not enough to learn optimal policies.
+Thus, we hypothesize that the advantages of using high entropy distributions not only come from the fact that they yield high coverage over the state-action space, but also because they induce smooth distributions that mitigate information bottlenecks during algorithm execution, allowing $Q$-values to easily propagate according to the MDP dynamics.
+This hypothesis is supported by the fact that, as we show in Proposition \ref{theo:minimax}, the maximum entropy distribution is the one that minimizes the statistical distance to all other possible distributions.